-Evidence suggests that Medicaid expansion reduces the amount of money individuals ages 19 to 64 with low incomes pay related to health care access and services.
-A study of the randomized Oregon Medicaid lottery^{xiv} found that Medicaid reduced the likelihood of having any out-of-pocket medical spending by 20 percentage points and reduced the likelihood of having any outstanding medical debt collections by 6.4 percentage points.^G Among nonelderly adults in Portland, the Oregon Medicaid lottery led to a reduction in the likelihood of having any out-of-pocket medical spending by 15.3 percentage points, medical debt collections by 13.3 percentage points, and any catastrophic expenditures by 4.5 percentage points.^F A study of California's Medicaid expansion also found a 10.1 percentage point decrease in any out-of-pocket medical spending for adults with incomes below 200 percent of the FPL.^Q Furthermore, a study of Michigan's Medicaid expansion from 2010-2017 found a 7.1 percentage point decrease in the likelihood of having problems with paying medical bills.^K The beneficial impacts of Medicaid expansion on health spending in these state-specific studies are supported by findings of national studies.
+Evidence suggests that Medicaid expansion reduces the amount of money individuals ages 19 to 64 with low incomes pay for health care access and services.
+A study of the randomized Oregon Medicaid lottery^{xiv} found that Medicaid reduced the likelihood of having any out-of-pocket medical spending by 20 percentage points, reduced the likelihood of having any outstanding medical debt collections by 6.4 percentage points, and reduced the probability of borrowing money or skipping other bills to pay medical expenses by 15.4 percentage points.^G Among nonelderly adults in Portland, the Oregon Medicaid lottery led to a reduction in the likelihood of having any out-of-pocket medical spending by 15.3 percentage points, medical debt collections by 13.3 percentage points, and any catastrophic expenditures by 4.5 percentage points.^F A study of California's Medicaid expansion also found a 10.1 percentage point decrease in any out-of-pocket medical spending for adults with incomes below 200 percent of the FPL.^Q Furthermore, a study of Michigan's Medicaid expansion from 2010-2017 found a 7.1 percentage point decrease in the xiii Other racial/ethnic groups were not included in the subgroup analyses.